A Breakdown of the True Cost of Living in Denver, Colorado

 When compared to a majority of US cities, Denver belongs to a group of inexpensive ones.
 If, however, we were to compare your chosen destination to some places around the world, we would get different results.
 For instance, prices in Buenos Aires or Madrid are rather lower than in Denver.
 Then again, Denver is significantly cheaper than London, for example.
 And so on.
 The point is – it all depends on how high a standard you’re looking for and what you’re ready to pay for it.
 It all comes down to your priorities and preferences.

 Do these prices fit your budget?
 Keep in mind that, even though some items are pricey here, Colorado is still cheaper than the national average.
-So, there are many much more high-priced places to choose out there.
+So, there are many more high-priced places to choose out there.
 If you’re worried about how to make friends in a new state, this shouldn’t be much of a problem.
-You’ll see for yourself how friendly and welcoming people are, so it shouldn’t take long to get used to the new area.
+You’ll see for yourself how friendly and welcoming people are, so it shouldn’t take long to adjust to the new area or worry about getting relocation depression.